 • Narrative Practice and Research Synthesis

 The program is delivered through a combination of two face-to-face intensive two-week teaching blocks at the Dulwich Centre (Adelaide) and an on-line program of work.
 Hence, it is accessible to both local and international students.
-The first teaching block will take place 16th to 28th March 2014.
-The second teaching block will take place 27th October to 8th November 2014.
+The first teaching block in 2015 will take place in the last two weeks of March 2015.
+The second teaching block will take place towards the end of October/beginning of November.

-The program provides participants with the flexibility to complete the degree either full-time and over two semesters as a twelve month program, or part-time and over three semesters as an eighteen month program.
+The program provides participants with the flexibility to complete the degree either full-time and over two semesters as a twelve month program, or part-time over four semesters as a 2 year program.

 The academic team will consist of leading national and international trainers.
 The faculty will be drawn from the Dulwich Centre International faculty, (see: www.dulwichcentre.com.au/about-dulwich-centre.html) and the University of Melbourne.